iotJumpway/Arduino-Examples/ESP8266/TTM/README.md

 ## Introduction

 The TTM Device is a temperature and humidity sensor device created on an ESP8266 12F and uses the IoT JumpWay for its device to device communication.
+Following this tutorial will result in the breadboard TTM you see in the image below, in a future tutorial I will show you how to create the circuit shown on the right.

 ![IoT JumpWay TTM ESP8266 Arduino Device](../../Images/TTM/ttm.jpg)